stemey/baucis/README.md

 baucis v0.3.1
 =============

-*** WORK IN PROGRESS ***

-Baucis is Express middleware for automatically creating REST services from Mongoose schemata.
+Baucis is Express middleware used to build REST services based on Mongoose schemata.

 Like Baucis and Philemon of old, this library provides REST to the weary traveler.
-The goal is to create a JSON REST API for Mongoose that matches as closely as possible the richness and versatility of the [HTTP 1.1 protocol](http://www.w3.org/Protocols/rfc2616/rfc2616.html).
+The goal is to create a JSON REST API for Mongoose & Express that matches as closely as possible the richness and versatility of the [HTTP 1.1 protocol](http://www.w3.org/Protocols/rfc2616/rfc2616.html).

 Those versions published to npm represent release versions.
 Those versions not published to npm are development releases.

 Relase versions of baucis can be considered stable.
+Baucis uses [semver](http://semver.org).

-(Please report issues on  GitHub if bugs are encountered.)
+Please report issues on GitHub if bugs are encountered.

-The API is subject to change.
-(Baucis uses semver.)

 ![David Rjckaert III - Philemon and Baucis Giving Hospitality to Jupiter and Mercury](http://github.com/wprl/baucis/raw/master/david_rijckaert_iii-philemon_and_baucis.jpg "Hermes is like: 'Hey Baucis, don't kill that goose.
 And thanks for the REST.'")